bioinf-benchmarking/mapping-benchmarking/Readme.md

-# Community-driven snakemake pipeline for benchmarking read mappers
+# Snakemake pipeline for benchmarking read mappers

-This is an attempt at a community-driven Snakemake pipeline for benchmarking read mappers.
+This is an attempt at an open Snakemake pipeline for benchmarking read mappers.
 The idea behind this repository is:

-* Instead of everyone making their own scripts for benchmarking read mappers, we will all save time if we instead develop one clean and easy-to-use pipeline that anyone can use.
+* It can be used to benchmark new read mappers (no need to spend time writing your own benchmarking scripts).
-* It is impossible to test and present accuracy/performance across all combinations of paramaters (read length, error rate, error profiles, genome diversity, etc.) when presenting benchmark results in a paper.
-With this pipeline, each person can instead run the benchmarks they find interesting.
+* It is difficult to test and present accuracy/performance across all combinations of paramaters (read length, error rate, error profiles, genome diversity, etc.) when presenting benchmark results in a paper. this pipeline, each person can instead run the benchmarks they find interesting when assessing read mappers.
 * With the help of Snakemake and Conda, anyone should be able to clone this repository and easily test read mappers using a configuration of their choice.
 In addition, we try to run benchmarks on a limited set of cases each night and present them here so that one can get an overview of how mappers perform on the most common cases.

 ## How to use